ONLINE LEARNING SYSTEM REQUIREMENTS

 Internet access is required to participate in online components of your college courses at Keller.
-An Internet Service Provider (ISP) will provide you with the software and access necessary to utilize the Internet in order of preference:
+The minimum Internet speed is 512 kbps.
+An Internet Service Provider (ISP) will provide you with the software and access necessary to utilize the internet in order of preference:

-- Broadband (LAN, Cable, or DSL) connection is highly recommended for optimal student experience and is required for all technical programs.
+- Broadband: (Cable, or DSL) connection is highly recommended for optimal student experience and is required for all technical programs.

-- Satellite and/or Cellular (3G/4G) may also be used
+- Satellite and/or Cellular (3G/4G/LTE) may also be used

 If you connect to the Internet through your company, you may need to ensure that appropriate plug-ins and access rights are available to you.
 Check with your IT department to ensure that you may access course materials from your company's network.

 A valid email address, which is checked frequently, is required for participation in components of your coursework.
 All students are provided with a University supplied email address, which is our preferred and recommended option.
 This will help you avoid issues with Spam blockers and other problems that may prevent you from receiving email from your professors.
 It will also enable you to participate in special student offers that are available only to students with a ".edu" email address.
 If you change your email address, you must supply the correct address to Keller Student Services.
 You can access your University supplied student email account by logging in to the student portal and clicking the My Student Email link.

 Computer and Internet Security